Otto Schmidt-Hofer: Career

 He specialized in genre sculpture featuring working people doing normal everyday tasks and activities.
 He produced a number of sculptures of blacksmiths and masons at work, women harvesting fields with scythes, and athletes.

 A number of the pieces he cast were of figures in the nude which was popular during the era he worked in.
 Schmidt-Hofer was a member of the National Association of Artists in Germany.
 He produced several Neoclassical statues in patinated bronze and held membership in the Reichsverband bildender Künstler in Germany.

-The very versatile Schmidt-Hofer was able to transition from works produced in the Art Nouveau era and pivot to doing a number of Art Deco sculptures during the latter portion of his career between 1915 and 1925.
+Schmidt-Hofer was able to transition from works produced in the Art Nouveau era and pivot to doing a number of Art Deco sculptures during the latter portion of his career between 1915 and 1925.

 One sculpture, among his large career output of Art Deco sculptures, was The Entertainer.
 The statue, cast in four variations – one being chryselephantine and the other being all bronze (and also clothed and nude) – was among the best of the work he produced.
 The Entertainer features a beautiful, svelte young lady wearing a jewel-laden costume in the midst of a stage performance.
 Schmidt-Hofer also produced a small version of the statue (about 6 inches high) that was mounted on a Brazilian green onyx pin dish.
 The full array of Schmidt-Hofer's plentiful sculpting skills are displayed in this artwork which he completed c.
 1920.